-B. Time and Effort Reports:
+B. Time and Effort Reports: Time and effort reports shall:

-- 1. Time and effort reports general standards.
-Such reports shall: - a. be supported by a system of internal controls which provide reasonable assurance that the charges are accurate, allowable, and properly allocated; - b. be incorporated into the official records of the District; - c. reasonably reflect the total activity for which the employee is compensated by the District, not exceeding 100% of the compensated activities; - d. encompass both Federally assisted and other activities compensated by the District on an integrated basis; - e. comply with the District's established accounting policies and practices;

-- f. support the distribution of the employee's salary or wages among specific activities or cost objectives if the employee works on more than one (1) Federal award, a Federal award and non- Federal award, an indirect cost activity and a direct cost activity, two (2) or more indirect activities which are allocated using different allocation bases, or an unallowable activity and a direct or indirect cost activity. - 2.
-Individual employee time and effort reporting.
-Timesheets and required periodic certifications shall include at a minimum: - a.
-Employee name; - b.
-Grant information; - c.
-Time spent on grant; - d.
-Period of performance - e.
-Signature of employee, and dated after period of performance; - f.
-Signature of employee's supervisor who has direct knowledge of the work performed, and dated after period of performance; and - g.
-Certifying statement that information is true (can be placed above signatures).
+- 1. be supported by a system of internal controls which provide reasonable assurance that the charges are accurate, allowable, and properly allocated; - 2. be incorporated into the official records of the District; - 3. reasonably reflect the total activity for which the employee is compensated by the District, not exceeding 100% of the compensated activities; - 4. encompass both Federally assisted and other activities compensated by the District on an integrated basis; - 5. comply with the District's established accounting policies and practices; - 6. support the distribution of the employee's salary or wages among specific activities or cost objectives if the employee works on more than one (1) Federal award, a Federal award and non-Federal award, an indirect cost activity and a direct cost activity, two (2) or more indirect activities which are allocated using different allocation bases, or an unallowable activity and a direct or indirect cost activity.

-The District will also follow any time and effort requirements imposed by NHDOE or other passthrough entities as appropriate to the extent that they are more restrictive than the Federal requirements.
-The Business Administrator or designee is responsible for the collection and retention of employee time and effort reports.
+The District will also follow any time and effort requirements imposed by NHDOE or other pass-through entities as appropriate to the extent that they are more restrictive than the Federal requirements.
+The Business Administrator is responsible for the collection and retention of employee time and effort reports.
 Individually reported data will be made available only to authorized auditors or as required by law.